oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

     ![Procurement action details](images/robot-designer_smart-record_procurement-action-details.png " ")

     > **Note:** When recording or targeting a field, hover your cursor over a UI element and note the shading that appears.
-While the the shading is purple and the icon above the field is a magnifying glass, the recorder is still collecting information about the element.
+While the shading is purple and the icon above the field is a magnifying glass, the recorder is still collecting information about the element.
 Clicking the element before it turns green will result in a regular UI interaction.

 9. Click on **Purchase Orders** when the complete tile is shaded and changed to a target.

     ![Select Purchase Orders tile](images/robot-designer_smart-record_click-purchase-orders.png "=50%x*")